-Tableting of general illicit drugs does not really happen in Ireland (GNDOCB, 2017, personal communication).
-However, as reported in the 2016 National Report, there has been some evidence that Irish OCGs have participated in tableting pharmaceutical drugs; for example, drugs such as zopiclone, zolpidem or benzodiazepines have been obtained in powder form, and then used to produce tablets using specialised equipment (GNDOCB, 2016, personal communication).
-Tableting machines, which have been mainly found in Irish grow houses, tend to be archaic and slow, when compared with those that are found elsewhere, for example, in the Netherlands.
-Irish law enforcement agencies do not view the process as chemical drug synthesis because all that occurs is that tablets and binding agents are pressed together (GNDOCB, personal communication, 2017).
+As stated in previous workbooks, tableting of general illicit drugs does not really happen in Ireland (personal communication, GNDOCB, 2017).
+However, as reported in the National Report 2016, there has been some evidence that Irish OCGs have participated in tableting pharmaceutical drugs; for example, drugs such as zopiclone, zolpidem or benzodiazepines have been obtained in powder form and then used to produce tablets using specialised equipment (personal communication, GNDOCB, 2016).
+Tableting machines, which have mainly been found in Irish grow houses, tend to be archaic and slow when compared with those that are found elsewhere, for example in the Netherlands.
+Irish law enforcement agencies do not view the tableting process as chemical drug synthesis because all that occurs is that tablets and binding agents are pressed together (personal communication, GNDOCB, 2017).